 This Dairy-Free Easter Egg Bread is our family’s traditional recipe and my favorite Easter dish.
 Try this easy and quick recipe!

-My favorite Easter dish is this soft and sweet brioche dough that can be shaped into buns or formed into wreaths, or braided!
+My favorite Easter dish is this soft and sweet brioche dough that can be shaped into buns, formed into wreaths, or braided!

-But don’t limit yourself on making it just for Easter, this sweet brioche is delicious to have any time of the year!
+But don’t limit yourself to making it just for Easter, this sweet brioche is delicious to have any time of the year!

 This recipe is not vegan, as it uses eggs, but it is dairy-free!
-We always use free-range organic eggs from the local farm, so it is as cruelty-free as possible.
+When using eggs, we always use free-range organic eggs from the local farm, so it is as cruelty-free as possible.

 Dairy-Free Easter Egg Bread Ingredients